-IV ENTRY PROCEDURES
+IV.
+ENTRY PROCEDURES

 All contest entries are done electronically, and no forms or cards are required to be mailed to the OSSAA, or local contest managers.
-Entries must be submitted prior to the entry deadline; late entries will not be accepted.
+Entries must be submitted prior to the entry deadline; late entries may not be accepted, or may be accepted with a late fee.
 Directors should log onto the website www.ossaa.com, then enter the "Non-Athletic Activities" section and click on "Music".
 Here you will find the link to the CONTEST MANAGER website that will allow you to enter all OSSAA music contests.
 Schedules and performance times for OSSAA music contests will be published at this same location.
 A list of contest managers, and contact information is available at this website, as well as email links to all managers, and the OSSAA music administrator.